- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - The TWU Drama Program debuted “The Long March” at New York City’s Greenwich Street Theater in 2006 in collaboration with the Gaiety School of Acting in Dublin, Ireland.

-- TWU offers the only Ph.D. in physical therapy in Texas.
+- TWU offers the only Ph.D. in physical therapy in Texas and one of only five in the nation.

-- TWU’s occupational therapy program is one of only five in the United States to offer a Ph.D., the most rigorous degree in the field.
-(2012)
+- TWU’s occupational therapy program is one of only three in the United States to offer a Ph.D., the most rigorous degree in the field.
+(2013)

 - TWU’s doctoral program in nursing was the first of its kind in the Southwest.